emard/esp32ecp5/README.md

     >>> ecp5.flash("blink.bit.gz")

-For bitstreams stored on the web server or SD card, ".bin" files are recommended, with bitstream compression enabled using --compress option from trellis tools.
+For bitstreams stored on the web server or SD card, ".bit" files are recommended, with bitstream compression enabled using --compress option from trellis tools.
-For bitstreams stored on ESP32 internal FLASH, ".bin.gz" is recommended for FLASH space saving.
+For bitstreams stored on ESP32 internal FLASH, both --compress and gzipped files ".bit.gz" are recommended for FLASH space saving.

 SD card usage (SPI at gpio 12-15):